Does Buying Google Ads Help Your Rankings?

-Does participating in Google AdWords (Google’s Pay Per Click or PPC program) help your non-PPC rankings?
+Does participating in Google Ads (Google’s Pay Per Click or PPC program) help your non-PPC rankings?

 The corollary to that is the question:

-Does Google punish sites that don’t pay them for for Google AdWords by lowering their rankings, thus encouraging participation in AdWords where Google makes money?
+Does Google punish sites that don’t pay them for for Google Ads by lowering their rankings, thus encouraging participation in Ads where Google makes money?

 The Answer is No.

 The answer is No. Always has been and always will.
 The simple reason is that doing this would reduce the relevance of Google’s main organic rankings.
-And once that happens, Yahoo, Bing, or another search engine will unseat them as the Big Dog of search.
+Consequently, Yahoo, Bing, Ask, or another search engine would unseat them as the Big Dog of search.

-More savvy searchers typically avoid the PPC ads because they understand the sponsored links up top aren’t there because they’re the most relevant match for your search.
-Those top ranking PPC links are there largely because the advertiser is willing to pay more than others for your click.
+More savvy searchers typically skip over the PPC ads because they understand the sponsored links up top aren’t there because they’re the most relevant match for your search.
+Those top-ranking PPC links are there largely because the advertiser is willing to pay more than others for your click.

 A blog post over at WSI said it well: